Fluffyice/Win10Notif/README.md

 # Win10Notif
-A script for sending any given Windows 10 notification, written in Python.
+A Python script for automatically sending a randomly chosen Windows 10 notification from an array at any given interval.

+# Usage
+To get Win10Notif up and running, simply define the values in the `notifTitles` and `notifDescriptions` arrays within the `User Configurable Section`.